Distributed Distance Sensitivity Oracles: All Pairs Second Simple Shortest Paths (2-APSiSP)

 Consider the undirected unweighted graph construction $G=(V,E)$ in Figure~\ref{fig:apsisplb2}, based on a $n$-bit set disjointness instance $S_a, S_b$.
 Solid edges are always present, but for each $1 \le i \le n$, edge $(a_i,c')$ is present only if $S_a[i]=1$. $G$ has $\Theta(n)$ vertices and constant undirected diameter.
 Alice controls vertices $a_i,c,c',b$ and Bob controls vertices $p,q$.
-Note that Alice and Bob can construct their sections of the graph with only the bits known to them, and the crossing edges are fixed.
+The cut separating their partitions consists of the two edges $(c,p)$ and $(b,q)$.
+Note that Alice and Bob can construct their sections of the graph with only the bits known to them, and the cut edges are fixed.

 First, we show that set disjointness can be determined by computing 2-APSiSP in $G$.
 Note that $d(a_i, q)=3$, either using the path through vertex $c$, or using the path through $c'$ when edge $(a_i,c')$ is present is $G$.
 If edge $(a_i,c')$ is present, the 2-SiSP distance is the same $d_2(a_i,q)=3$.
 If the edge is not present, $d_2(a_i,q) \ge 5$ using a path segment of the form $a_i$-$c$-$a_j$-$c'$.
 Since only 2 edges cross the cut separating vertices controlled by Alice and Bob, they can simulate a 2-APSiSP algorithm taking $R(n)$ rounds using $O(R(n)\cdot \log n)$ bits.
 After computing all 2-APSiSP distances, Bob can identify all bits of $S_a$ using the distances $d_2(a_i,q)$ computed at $q$.
 Then, Bob can readily evaluate set disjointness of $S_a,S_b$ and forward the 1-bit result to Alice in one round.
-So, the communication lower bound for set disjointness~\cite{baryossef2004} gives an $\Omega(n/\log n)$ lower bound for 2-APSiSP.
+So, the communication lower bound for set disjointness~\cite{Bar-YossefJKS04} gives an $\Omega(n/\log n)$ lower bound for 2-APSiSP.
 We also claim that APSP distances between vertices controlled by Alice and Bob are the same regardless of bits $S_a,S_b$.
 Only distances involving $a_i$ could be affected by the input bits, and regardless of the presence of edge $(a_i,c')$ we have $d(a_i,p)=2$ and $d(a_i,q)=3$.

 We can generalize this lower bound to hold for $(3-\epsilon)$-approximation algorithms (for any constant $\epsilon>0$) by replacing the edges $(a_i,c)$ and $(a_i,c')$ with paths of length $k$, for a large constant $k$.
 The graph has $\Theta(nk)$ vertices, and we have $d_2(a_i,q)=k+2$.
 If edge $(a_i,c')$ is not present, then $d_2(a_i,q) \ge 3k+2$, allowing us to determine set disjointness even if only a $(3-\epsilon)$-approximation of $d_2(a_i,q)$ is known (by choosing $k=\Theta(1/\epsilon)$).
 For directed graphs, we can direct all edges from left to right, so there is no 2-SiSP path from $a_i$ to $q$ when the edge $(a_i,c')$ is not present and $d_2(a_i,q)=\infty$.
 In this case, the lower bound holds for an arbitrarily large approximation factor. \end{proof}